StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/uninstall.md

 Un-installing the helm chart will preserve all data because helm will not remove the Persistent Volume Claims nor the namespace.
 To remove those as well also [remove the remaining resources](uninstall.md#remove-remaining-resources).
 {% endhint %}

-To un-install Rancher Observability the first action is to run the `helm uninstall` command.
+To un-install SUSE Observability the first action is to run the `helm uninstall` command.
 This command will remove all resources created by the `helm upgrade --install` command.

 Uninstall the `stackstate` release from the `stackstate` namespace like this, replace the namespace or release name with any custom names used during installation: